 2 teaspoons fresh lemon juice

-1 pound roast chicken breast, chopped into bite-size pieces
+1 lb. roast chicken breast, chopped into bite-sized pieces

 8 ounces salad greens (spring mix, arugula, baby kale or romaine)

 2 tablespoons walnut oil

 1 tablespoon vinegar (champagne, raspberry or red wine)